 Gua Sha or ‘scraping pressing’ is a traditional treatment in which a tool (traditionally a Chinese ceramic soup spoon) made of either jade or plastic, is pressed and scraped along the skin to stimulate blood flow.
 Gua Sha is used to help releasing stubborn knots, or stagnation, in the muscles, as well as more general stiffness and pain.

 Shonishin is a style of acupuncture therapy specially designed for babies and children.

 Because the Qi of children is so easy to access, Shonishin does not use needles, but gentle blunt tools to massage, tap or brush on acupuncture points and meridians without penetrating the skin.
 Because it is so pleasant and relaxing, most children enjoy the experience.

-Shonishin is a great way to keep your children healthy, balanced and boost their constitution and have a positive impact on these common symptoms such as weak immune system, frequent illnesses, Colics, night terrors, bed wetting, figestive health, hyperactivity, behavioural issues.
+Shonishin is a great way to keep your children healthy, balanced and boost their constitution and have a positive impact on common symptoms such as weak immune system, frequent illnesses, colics, night terrors, bed wetting, digestive health, hyperactivity, behavioural issues.

 Naturopathy is a holistic approach to health that sees the patient as a whole and focuses on the self-healing powers of the body.
 If appropriate, your practitioner may use nutritional advice, herbal remedies and lifestyle recommendations to address the imbalances that can lead to emotional and physical illness.

 Copyright © 2017 King's Cross Acupuncture - All Rights Reserved.
 Acupuncture in King's Cross.
 Central London Acupuncture.
 London TCM.
 London Cupping.
 London Moxa.
 London Naturopathy.